AXErunners/docs/introduction/information.rst

   attacker’s hashed transaction block.

 Address
-  A Axe address is used to :ref:`Send/Receive a Payment
+  An Axe address is used to :ref:`Send/Receive a Payment
   <axecore-send-receive>` on the Axe network.
 It contains a string of
   alphanumeric characters, but can also be represented as a scannable QR code.
-A Axe address is also the public key in the pair of keys used by Axe holders to digitally sign transactions (see Public key).
+An Axe address is also the public key in the pair of keys used by Axe holders to digitally sign transactions (see Public key).

 Algorithm